 Computers in all labs will be monitored and if misuse is evident free access will be restricted on an individual or corporate basis.
 If anyone becomes aware of another person using the computers inappropriately, they are encouraged to speak directly to that person with the reminder that the expectation of all students is that they will behave in ways which are consistent with Christian values.
 If that behaviour continues, the guidelines for discipline procedures are to be followed.

 Free Internet access is provided via a wireless network installed on the Tyndale campuses.
-Wireless network coverage includes the Tyndale residence areas as well as all common areas (i.e. Katimavik, Seminary lounge, Muffin Shop), most classrooms, the chapel on the Ballyconnor Campus, and all areas of the B. Ed facility on the Bayview Campus.
-Please note that your computer must have an 802.11b, 802.11g, or 802.11n compatible wireless network adapter installed in order to access the wireless network.
+Wireless network coverage includes the Tyndale residence areas as well as all common areas (i.e. All computer labs, Seminary lounge, Lamp Post Cafe, Student Lounge), most classrooms, the chapel, and all areas of the B. Ed facility on the Bayview Campus.
+Please note that your computer must have an 802.11b, 802.11g, 802.11n, 802.1X compatible wireless network adapter installed in order to access the wireless network.

 Printing can be done through print.tyndale.ca while utilizing the wireless network.